bdureau/MotorGimbalConsole/README.md

 # Rocket Gimbal Console
 This is a simple Android and Processing application that show rocket movments using an accelerometer and a gyroscope board.
-This will display the output of my accelerometer program \n https://github.com/bdureau/mpu6050STM32 or my rocket motor gimbal application https://github.com/bdureau/RocketMotorPIDGimbal
+This will display the output of my accelerometer program

+https://github.com/bdureau/mpu6050STM32

+or my rocket motor gimbal application

+https://github.com/bdureau/RocketMotorPIDGimbal